the-scouts/por/sphinx_source/chapter-14.rst

       * All section logos

-      * The pre--May 2018 UK fleur de lis/arrowhead, protected under Registered UK Trade Mark `UK00000922043 <https://trademarks.ipo.gov.uk/ipo-tmcase/page/Results/1/UK00000922043>`__ (not to be used on any new item by local Scouting after May 2018, except on flags as specified in Chapter 12 and in the maintenance of Scout archives.
+      * The pre--May 2018 UK fleur de lis/arrowhead, protected under Registered UK Trade Mark `UK00000922043 <https://trademarks.ipo.gov.uk/ipo-tmcase/page/Results/1/UK00000922043>`__ (not to be used on any new item by local Scouting after May 2018, except on flags as specified in :chapter:`12` and in the maintenance of Scout archives.
 It will remain a protected mark)

       * The pre--May 2018 UK Scout logo, Registered UK Trade Mark `UK00002252954 <https://trademarks.ipo.gov.uk/ipo-tmcase/page/Results/1/UK00002252954>`__ (not to be used by local Scouting after May 2020, but will remain a protected mark.